Carolina Asia Center Visiting Scholars

 - A deductible not to exceed $500 per accident or illness.

 English Proficiency Requirement: The scholar must possess sufficient proficiency in the English language to successfully participate in the visiting scholar program and to function on a day-to-day basis in the United States, as determined by an objective measure of English language proficiency.
-If you have taken tests such as TOEIC/TOFEL /IELST/CEFR, please send us the test score.
-If you have spent more than a year in an English speaking country, please indicate that in the application.
-Otherwise, a Skype interview will be conducted to determine the scholar’s proficiency level.
+Please consult these English language proficiency guidelines from the Office of International Student and Scholar Services at UNC for a list of accepted documents.

 HOW TO APPLY

 We require our applicants to apply for the program at least six months in advance.
 We encourage applicants to apply seven or eight months in advance of their anticipated start date, to allow sufficient time to process affiliation and visa paperwork.

 Applicants are asked to provide personal information, a CV or resume, a research proposal for their time at UNC, the name of a sponsoring faculty member, documentation of English proficiency, and information about any dependents who will accompany the applicant.

 - Personal information is used to run a background check on the applicant.
 This is required by UNC before any affiliation or visa paperwork can be processed, and it is requested up front to expedite the affiliation process.
 The Carolina Asia Center follows university protocols for the protection of sensitive data.

 - The CV or resume should demonstrate the applicant’s qualifications to undertake a visiting scholarship at UNC.
 This will likely include both educational background and work experience, but should be relevant for the proposed research.

 - The one-page research proposal should outline the applicant’s topic of research and the research methods that will be used.
 It may also include the reason why UNC is the right location for this research.